ajaquith/securitymetrics/README.md

 Note: `hugo.workflow` contains the hard-coded Hugo version to use.
 The version number in `jobs/build/env` should not be prefixed with a `v.` In addition, the Hugo version GitHub downloads is hard-coded to use a particular version of Go.
 Use the same versions in the local dev environment.

+3. Add and verify the domain `securitymetrics.org`.
+Using the GitHub UI in the repo, configure Pages to use the custom domain `www.securitymetrics.org`.
+No CNAME text files appear to be needed.